jonars99/personal-porfolio/README.md

 # personal-porfolio
-alcademy assignment to create a personal porfolio page
+altcademy assignment to create a personal porfolio page